 Approximate net recovery on cost

-Resin recoveries typically strong with exceptions: While resin inventories typically provide a strong recovery in liquidation, lenders must keep in mind several caveats.
-Uncolored virgin resins, with no additives, are essentially commodity-like inventories that, in proper quantities, would be readily salable in liquidation at very low levels of discount off market.
+Resin Recoveries Typically Strong with Exceptions: While resin inventories typically provide a strong recovery in liquidation, lenders must keep in mind several caveats.
+Uncolored resins, with no additives, are essentially commodity-like inventories that, in proper quantities, would be readily salable in liquidation at very low levels of discount off market.
 This type of resin would need a short marketing period to sell.

 With the exception of thermoset resin, resin scrap is commonly reprocessed and used again.
 Many companies stock and reprocess scrap themselves in either flake or pelletized form.
 The value of these products and their recovery as a percentage of cost will vary tremendously by grade, color, and form.
 This recovery percentage would also be dependent on the costing methodology applied to these reprocessed inventory items.
-In addition, lenders should be aware that “resin” inventories may contain non-resin items such as colorants, performance additives, or other non-resin inventory.
+In addition, as with resin, lenders should be aware that resin scrap inventories may contain non-resin items such as colorants, performance additives, or other non-resin components.
 Thus, while the resin inventory category is something that should indicate a strong recovery on its surface, due care and diligence should be exercised before applying an advance rate for this type of inventory.

-Inventory costing and mark-to-market reserves: When a company’s inventory contains commodity-type items, like resins, which are subject to frequent price fluctuations, it is imperative to understand the company’s inventory costing methodology.
+Inventory Costing and Mark-to-Market Reserves: When a company’s inventory contains commodity-type items subject to frequent price fluctuations, like resins, it is imperative to understand the company’s inventory costing methodology.
 A standard cost approach includes updating inventory costs periodically and, depending on the frequency of the update, can result in the company’s reported cost varying from the market in an inflationary or deflationary environment.
 A rolling weighted cost approach utilizes an average weighted cost for each purchased item that equates to a rolling perpetual average.
-This methodology is useful for commodity-type items as a company’s reported cost will remain closer in line with the market, although it will still trail market prices by a set period.
-Given the volatility in the resin market, lenders should be aware of the target company’s costing methods and should consider incorporating a mark-to-market or lower of cost or market reserve.
+This methodology is useful for commodity-type items, as a company’s reported cost will remain closer in line with the market, although it will still trail market prices by a set period.
+Given the volatility in the resin market, lenders should be aware of the target company’s costing methods and should consider incorporating a mark-to-market or lower-of-cost-or-market reserve.
 This type of reserve will adjust the cost basis to market and ensure that an advance rate based on a percentage of cost remains relevant even in a volatile market.